shivannis/xandr-docs-public/xandr-docs/articles/invest/create-an-advertiser.md

 ---

-# Create an advertiser in Microsoft Invest
+# Microsoft Invest - Create an advertiser

 Creating an advertiser object is the first step before you can start running ad campaigns and serving creatives on behalf of an advertiser.